jsinger67/parol/docs/Tutorial.md

 For now let's assume that our grammar is sufficient and flawless.

-We can first detect if we have produced syntactically correct grammar description.
+We can first detect if we have produced a syntactically correct grammar description.

 ```shell
 cargo run --bin parol -- -f ./examples/json/json.par -e ./examples/json/json-exp.par  -v